 Thailand’s breathtakingly beautiful islands and tropical beaches lure visitors from all over the world, making it a top destination frequented by travelers.
 With the number of people visiting Thailand increasing each year, it has been increasingly focusing on its tourism, which greatly includes its airports, and thus expanding the facilities wherever needed.
 The Thailand airports cater to both international travels and domestic and are well connected making commute hassle-free for its travelers.
 Check out the airports in Thailand map to ascertain where each airport lies.

 Thailand is well connected domestically and internationally through its airports.
-Here is a list of the 10 best airports that cannot be missed from the Thailand airports map:
+Here is a list of airports in Thailand that you must know about while planning a trip to this tropical country.
+The airports cannot be missed from the Thailand airports map as they are singnificant and provide access to different regions in the nation:

 - Suvarnabhumi Airport (BKK)